How to Average Negative and Positive Numbers in Excel

 • IF (D5:D13=”Normal”, then return ABS (C5:C13)) which will be {2; FALSE; FALSE;5; FALSE;1.7;1; FALSE;3}.

-• Now, the AVERAGE function will add the numbers and divide them by the available numbers of water height data in this case the number is 5.
+• The AVERAGE function will add the numbers and divide them by the available numbers of water height data points.

 Applying AVERAGE and IF Function

 • We need the water height data when the Flooding Condition is flooded and the corresponding water height is also greater than 20.
-Now we will use the following formula in Excel.
+We will use the following formula in Excel.

 =AVERAGE(IF(D5:D13="Flood",IF(C5:C13>20,C5:C13)))